Available with Standard or Advanced license.

 - Choose MB or GB from the Units drop-down menu, or use the default size of 100 MB.

-Regardless of the initial size, the geodatabase grows as it needs to, up to 10 GB.
+Regardless of the initial size, the geodatabase grows as it needs, up to 10 GB.

 The initial size of the geodatabase cannot be smaller than that of the model database in the SQL Server Express instance.
 The model database is the system template for all new databases.
 The size of the model database determines the minimum size of any database created in that SQL Server Express instance.
 If you attempt to create a geodatabase smaller than this minimum size, database creation fails and the following error message is returned: